Have you ever think of starting recharge card printing business in Nigeria but don’t know how?

 4. Getting the Recharge Card Printing Software

-Recharge printing software are of many types and got many requirements.
-You can get the software from the telecosm, or any dealer you’re dealing with.
+Recharge printing software is of many types and got many requirements.
+You can get the software from the telecoms, or any dealer you’re dealing with.

 The recharge card printing software has the ability to decrypt encrypted PINs that’ll be sent to you (normally via email).

-These PINs are encrypted so as to prevent interception from malicious persons who may try to steal the PINs, if you’re sent the PINs and you don’t have the corresponding software to decrypt it, it’s basically useless.
-So that’s the importance of this software — helping to cut loses and reduce risks.
+These PINs are encrypted so as to prevent interception from malicious persons who may try to steal the PINs, if you’ve sent the PINs and you don’t have the corresponding software to decrypt it, it’s basically useless.
+So that’s the importance of this software — helping to cut losses and reduce risks.

-This software can purchased ranging from N9,000 upwards – and it’s once in lifetime payment as long as you installed it in your PC and back up the file somewhere safe.
-But you can also get it for FREE!
+This software can be purchased ranging from N10,000 upwards – and it’s once in lifetime payment as long as you installed it in your PC and back up the file somewhere safe.
+Contact me to get you the recharge card printing software in Nigeria.

 5. Getting To Recharge PINs

-Upon registering with a dealer or telco, you’d be given official communication channels, software and other help guides.
+Upon registering with a dealer or telco (which I can link you up with), you’d be given official communication channels, software, and other helpful guides.

-According to my experience about this business, you can get the N100 recharge PINs for as low as N90 – N930 for each 100 recharge card.
+According to my experience with this business, you can get the N100 recharge PINs for as low as N95 – N97 for each 100 recharge cards in Nigeria.

 Remember I told you we’ll be needing a printer in this business, well it’s time we put it into use.